-Finally, because KYC is such a big part of their job—and because they do it for so many different customers—platforms tend to be great at it.
-A sustained focus on compliance enables them to aggregate the people, tools, and processes necessary to build industry-leading KYC flows.
+Finally, because KYC is such a big part of their job—and because they streamline it for so many different customers—platforms tend to be great at it.
+A sustained focus on compliance enables them to aggregate the people, tools, and processes necessary to support industry-leading KYC process flows.
 Plus their datasets are enormous, which enables them to do a better job of recognizing bad actors.

 To demonstrate what’s possible when you focus on excellent, vertical-specific risk management, let’s return to Lando.
 It’s important to note that KYC doesn’t have to be a “yes” or “no” decision.
 By using what you know about your industry to intelligently assess the risk of individual applicants, it’s possible to assign them to different tiers within your financial offering.

 For example, based on what they learned during their KYC process flow, Lando may want to differentiate between older, more established landlords (lower risk) and those who are just starting out (higher risk).
 Established landlords could be assigned to a tier with high account limits and enticing rewards.
 Newer landlords might be offered lower limits and less favorable terms.
 Finally, high-risk applicants could be kept off the platform entirely.
 Here's what that might look like: